-While crude mortality rates are very important, it is very hard to use this information to compare and contrast what’s happening between hospitals.
+While crude mortality rates are important, it is very hard to use this information to compare and contrast what’s happening between hospitals.
 This is because every hospital is different, both in the treatments and operations that it offers and the make-up of its local population.

-Not only is this an over-simplification, it’s also probably an entirely wrong conclusion to draw.
-There are several reasons why any individual HSMR score needs to be treated with caution, namely:
+Indeed there are several reasons why any individual HSMR score needs to be treated with caution, namely:

 - The quality of the clinical coding – every clinical procedure undertaken in the NHS has its own unique code and unless these are used properly on our computer records, this can have a direct skewing effect on the resulting HSMR score.
-As you’ll see later on, this was an important issue behind the Trust’s own HSMR scores it received during 200/09, which related in part to inadequate clinical coding – an issue that has now largely been resolved.

 - Clinical quality issues – thankfully not a big issue for the Trust, but this is the one that most people get concerned about – and rightly so too.
 Running a service where more patients may be dying than would be expected is a key clinical quality issue to which the Trust pays particular attention.
 A rising HSMR for a particular clinical procedure is an early warning indicator that something might not be right.
 In most cases it proves to be caused by a coding or other non-clinical issue.
-But sometimes, it can be a pointer to something more serious, which then allows us to take corrective action quickly.
+But sometimes, it can be a pointer to something more serious, which then allows us to take corrective action early and quickly.

 - Through the combination of the complexity of the data being measured, along with natural random variation that occurs, HSMR scores, are never absolute figures.
 Indeed the experts behind the HSMR system suggest that any individual score could vary by as much as +/- 7%.
-So statically speaking, a NHS Trust with a HMSR score of 94 could well have an identical performance to one with a score of 106 and vice versa.
+So statically speaking, a NHS trust with a HMSR score of 94 could well have an identical performance to one with a score of 106 and vice versa.

 So what does this performance tell us?